 John must collect 500 recyclable bottles to win a computer game.
 He already has 138 bottles.
 How many bottles does he need?

-Comparing Problem
+Compare Problem

 The red team has read 674 books and the yellow team has read 328.
 Find out how many books the yellow team must read to have read the same number of books as the red team.

-Joining and Separating Problem
+Join and Separate Problem

 Thomas found 123 fossils.
 He found 456 more the next day, but lost 98.
 How many more does he have?